 November 1, 1947, Man o’ War had a heart attack at the age of 30 in Lexington.
 Three days later, more than 2,000 people attended his funeral, which was broadcast on NBC Radio and featured nine eulogies.
 He passed away less than a month after his longtime groom Will Harbut died.
 Although Man o’ War never raced in Kentucky, he spent the majority of his life in the Bluegrass State.
 There are estimates that as many as three million visitors traveled to Mr. Riddle’s Faraway Farm between 1921 and 1947 to see the legendary horse in retirement and hear Will, who nicknamed him, “the mostest horse that ever was.” tell tales of his exploits on the track.
 Man o’ War made his debut on June 6, 1919 when attendance and purses at racetracks were at record lows.
 By the time he retired 16 months later, he was a national hero, joining Babe Ruth as the first shining stars of the Roaring Twenties.
 The charismatic horse’s popularity had brought fans back to the track.
 He was originally interred at Faraway Farm, but in the early 1970s, his remains were moved to a new burial site at the Kentucky Horse Park.
 Video

 May 3, 1952, the 78th running of the Kentucky Derby was telecast nationwide for the first time.
-Calumet Farm won with Hill Gail, Eddie Arcaro up and Ben A. Jones trainer.
 Some feared that televising the race would reduce attendance but it proved unfounded with subsequent broadcasts drawing tens of millions of viewers, further solidifying the race’s popularity.
-WAVE-TV in 1949 did the first local telecast.
-The purse exceeded $100,000 for the first time.
-Video
+The purse exceeded $100,000 for the first time as well.

 November 22, 1955, Andrew Cap Tilles, the “A” in CATS passed away in his hometown of St. Louis.
 CATS, an investment syndicate became known in the media as the “Big Three,” after its three principal partners: Louis A. Cella, Samuel W. Adler and A.C.
 Tilles.
 By World War One, the Big Three had acquired most every major non-coastal horse race track in the heart of the country, with the exceptions of Hawthorne and Churchill Downs.
 As CATS President, Tilles revolutionized the horse racing industry by introducing electricity to the game, developing the modern system of licensing book makers, and holding the first ever recorded instance of night racing.